Homemade Ranch Dressing – Made with Greek yogurt and herbs, this veggie dip recipe knocks the store bought stuff out of the water!

 - French fries – Don’t knock it until you’ve tried it!

-- Chicken wings – While I’m personally a fan of bleu cheese with my Buffalo chicken wings, plenty of members of my family opt for homemade ranch as their dipping sauce of choice.
+- Chicken wings – While I’m personally a fan of bleu cheese dressing with my Buffalo chicken sliders, plenty of members of my family opt for homemade ranch as their dipping sauce of choice.

 Serve as a dip